 Hawaiian Grilled Pork Kabobs

 You can use pretty much any type of pork to make this recipe.
 We found a good deal on a pork loin at our local grocery store.
-(Half was used for this recipe, the other half we used for our Carnitas Tacos.)
+(Half was used for this recipe.)

 The food of Hawaii has a strong Asian influence, so we used soy sauce and ginger.